armory/documentation/_spinnaker/install.md

 You can [try our Demo Environment](https://spinnaker.demo.armory.io) before installing Armory.

-## Installing Spinnaker with Armory Halyard
+## Installing Armory Halyard

-You can install Armory's version of Halyard on Mac OSX.
+You can install Armory's version of Halyard directly on Mac OSX, or use Docker to run Halyard and its command line.

 ### On Mac OSX: